Blade-OS/website/content/docs/v24/_index.md

 Welcome to the first release of Blade OS!
 This version is based on **Debian 12 bookworm**, Which gets updates until 2028.

 This release includes the **GNOME 43** desktop with a few modifications that makes sure that you get things done quickly.
-It uses flatpak as it's main source of getting apps.
-However, you can also use AppImages, debs, & snaps if needed to.
+It uses Flatpak as it's main source of getting apps.
+However, you can also use AppImages, debs, & snaps if you need to.

 # System Requirements
 * An amd64 processor